CSO: Dr. Keren Weiser

 Despite the urgent need, no Wnt signalling-inhibitors are currently approved for clinical use.
 Targeting TNIK presents a fascinating therapeutic opportunity as it regulates the beta catenin-TCF4 transcription complex that is responsible for the activation of genes important for stemness and proliferation.
 Moreover, it is a specific activator of the beta catenin:TCF4 complex in contrast to other transcription regulators that have a pleiotropic effect, suggesting a reduced chance for off-target effects.
 TNIK Therapeutics obtained an exclusive license from Korea Research Institute of Chemical Technology (KRICT) and Yonsei University Health System (YUHS) in Korea for the development on small molecule inhibitors to TNIK that will help metastatic colon cancer patients around the globe.

 Dr. Weiser holds a PhD in Biology from New York University and conducted her postdoctoral studies at Weill Cornell.
-Before joining TNIK Therapeutics, Keren was a director of scientific development at Immune Pharmaceuticals and worked on the development of bertilimumab, anti eotaxin 1 antibody, and on nanomedicine.
-In her free time, Keren chairs BioHub IL, an NGO that aims at establishing community labs in Israel.
+Before joining TNIK Therapeutics, Keren was a director of scientific development at Immune Pharmaceuticals and worked on the development of bertilimumab, an anti eotaxin 1 antibody, and on nanomedicine.